cobaltt7/strife.js/README.md

 To change this behavior, you can set `defaultCommandAccess` when logging in.
-Pass in `Snowflake | Snowflake[]` to only define commands in specified guilds, `false` to define them in every guild but no DMs, or `true` to use the default configuration.
+Pass in `Snowflake | Snowflake[]` to only define commands in specified guilds, `false` to define them in every guild but no DMs, or `true` to use the default settings.
 When using TypeScript, it is necessary to augment the `DefaultCommandAccess` interface when changing this.
 To do that, add the following in a new `.d.ts` file:

 ```ts
 declare module "strife.js" {